bjmvictor/FlowWorklist/README.md

 WHERE ped_rx.cd_ped_rx IN (SELECT cd_ped_rx FROM dbamv.itped_rx WHERE sn_realizado = 'N')
   AND ped_rx.cd_set_exa IN ('4','39');
 ```

+The auxiliary de/para table (de_para_worklist_rx) acts as a semantic bridge between internal hospital exam identifiers and DICOM-compliant procedure codes and meanings, ensuring that the exam requested in the HIS is correctly mapped to the modality’s exposure menu on the workstation.

 ### Quick Reference: Key Field Mappings